 Digital zoom on the other hand is essentially zooming in on the picture you already have.
 There’s no change in the focal length and because of this, if you zoom in too much, your images can become pixelated and blurry.

 Portability is a key feature of any good drone in 2021.
-We will need to travel to sites we need to shoot so having a drone that is either compact or easily packs away is key.
+We will need to travel to sites we need to shoot so having a drone that is either compact or easily packed away is key.
 You don’t want to have to be carrying something that’s too big or awkwardly shaped for a long time.

 Build Quality of the Drone